mrundle05/bills-technical-assessment/README.md

 # bills-technical-assessment
-This is the repo for the Bills technical assessment
+This is the repo for the Bills technical assessment.